ftjuh/ServoController/README.md

 ### Example and demonstration

-I used Stefan's code for my [WeFish fischertechnik controller](https://forum.ftcommunity.de/viewtopic.php?f=33&t=6359) system, which is build around the Wemos D1 mini and compatibles.
+I used Stefan's code for my [WeFish fischertechnik controller](https://forum.ftcommunity.de/viewtopic.php?f=33&t=6359) system, which is built around the Wemos D1 mini and compatibles.
 For the servo module , the ubiquitous PCA9685 modules would have been too big, while a bare ATtiny2313 with two capacitors was a natural fit (the servo module is in the middle):

 ![https://forum.ftcommunity.de/download/file.php?id=2087](README.assets/web_DSC_3053.JPG)